 The Common Vision for Sustainable Seafood helps businesses representing 80 percent of the North American grocery and institutional food service markets deliver on sustainability commitments.
 Businesses need to ensure the long-term viability of their seafood supply.
 The Common Vision provides a path businesses can take to move toward that goal.

 First released in 2008, the Common Vision describes six realistic steps companies can take to develop and implement a sustainable seafood policy.
 The updated version, released in 2018, reflects industry progress and changes in the sustainable seafood landscape.
 Additions include recommendations to:

-- Verify sustainability by tracing products back through the supply chain, and
+- Verify sustainability by tracing products back through the supply chain

 - Require transparency and progress from fishery and aquaculture improvement projects

 Business leaders and NGOs have worked together to make the seafood industry more sustainable.
 With an updated Common Vision and continued partnership, together we can build on this progress and address emerging challenges so that we can continue to support thriving marine ecosystems and livelihoods for the communities who are counting on them.